Lessons learned from the SLIM project

 Policy behavior

-PID is critical for manipulation with cheap arms.
+PID control is critical for manipulation when using low-cost robotic arms.

-Small action delta is important; proper way of training a small action delta is even more important.
+Maintaining a small action delta for RL is important for policy stability; however, the proper method for training that small action delta is even more important.

-An under-constrained simulation task generates model behaviors that don’t transfer well.
-Rewarding engineering.
+An under-constrained simulation task generates behaviors that do not transfer well to the real world.
+This is a matter of reward engineering.

-Sometimes a simple prior can help a lot in regulating behaviors and speed up training, without sacrificing generality.
+Sometimes a simple prior can significantly help regulate behavior and speed up training without sacrificing generality.

-Most efficient behavior in sim is not usually robust in real.
+The most efficient behavior in a simulation is usually not robust in a real-world environment.

-Inference speed is important.
-Small model is important.
-Speed can be compensated by high-end hardware.
+Inference speed is important, and using a small model is essential.
+While speed can be compensated for by high-end hardware, efficiency remains key.

-Handling latency is tricky, especially model inference latency.
+Handling latency is tricky, especially regarding model inference latency.

-Scene&task randomization is crucial for policy robustness, which is difficult for pure imitation learning.
+Scene and task randomization are crucial for policy robustness, which is difficult to achieve with pure imitation learning.

 Sim2Real

-Simulation performance is not an indicator of real performance.
+Simulation performance is not a reliable indicator of real-world performance.

-Sim performance is not always in proportional to real performance.
+Improvement in simulation performance is not always proportional to improvement in real-world performance.

 Hardware

-For the first real-world robot, always first choose established hardwares with a good user base.
+For your first real-world robot, always choose established hardware with a large user base.

-Be open-minded when designing a hardware system.
-Appropriate hardware selection makes the learning much easier.
+Be open-minded when designing a hardware system; appropriate hardware selection makes the learning process much easier.

-Maximizing the generality of the robot requires minimizing the hardware assumptions.
+Maximizing a robot’s generality requires minimizing hardware-specific assumptions.

 Debugging

-Run comparable checkpoints on the hardware on the same day and under the same environment condition.
+Run comparable checkpoints on the hardware on the same day and under the same environmental conditions.

-Logging individual subtask metrics is helpful for predicting overall training outcome.
+Logging individual subtask metrics is helpful for predicting the overall outcome behavior.
+A single metric can be easily hacked by an RL policy.

 General

-Verify an easier subsystem as the first step (tabletop -> box_gripper -> SLIM)
+Verify an easier subsystem as a first step (e.g., Tabletop -> Box Gripper -> SLIM).

-Focus on the novel component to be tackled and reuse others’ results as much as possible.
+Focus on the specific novel component to be tackled and reuse existing results as much as possible.

-Working with real robots usually takes time twice as planned.
+Working with real robots usually takes twice as much time as planned.

 A large robotic system requires strong software engineering.

-Anyone who wants to build a serious robot must know well about its hardware embodiment.
-“People who are really serious about software should make their own hardware.”
+Anyone who wants to build a serious robot must understand its hardware embodiment well.
+As the saying goes: “People who are really serious about software should make their own hardware.”